-Title: Support for refugees, especially voluntary returnees, and host communities in Kenya
+Title: Support to refugees and host communities in Kenya

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ) Special Initiative ‘Tackling the root causes of displacement – reintegrating refugees’